Neil-G/redux-mastermind/README.md

 ```

-99% of the time, operation will equale either setIn, updateIn, deleteIn.
+99% of the time, operation will equal either setIn, updateIn, deleteIn.
 They all require a location, but some main differences are:
 1. ```setIn``` requires a ```value``` or ```valueFunction``` key in your action
 2. ```updateIn``` requires an ```updateFunction``` key in your action
 3. ```deleteIn``` only requires a ```location```